khoirulmuzakka/FuncCraft/README.md

 print(values)
 ```

-All evaluations are batched: pass a list of points and receive one value per
-point.
+More Python examples are in `docs/source/examples/python.rst` and the
+`examples/` folder.

 ## C++ Quick Start

+The C++ API uses the same model: materialize a `BenchmarkSuite` at an explicit
+dimension, select a `BenchmarkFunction` by index, and evaluate a batch of
+points.
 Use `#include "funccraft.h"` for the public C++ API:

 ```cpp
 #include "funccraft.h"